 - Life of Pix

 - ISO Republic

 1. Get Stencil (Free images for websites plus editor)

 Get Stencil makes it easier for you to not just use but create free images for websites and blogs.
 The platform has two types of use.
 Free and paid subscription.

-Under free Stencil, you have the option to search from hundreds of images that fall under creative commons (CC) license.
+Under free Stencil, you have the option to search from hundreds of images that fall under the creative commons (CC) license.
 You even have the option of using multiple pictures together with a template so you can organize them as you please.
 On top of that, you can even add text to the image.
 Making this platform more than just a free stock image source.

 With the free option, you get a limit to save up to 10 images in a month with limited photos and icons to search from.
-The Pro option which cost $9 per month lets you create and save up to 50 images in a month, from a library of over 2 million images and icons.
-The final option, Unlimited, cost $12 per month and gives you unlimited access to the platform.
+The Pro option which costs $9 per month lets you create and save up to 50 images in a month, from a library of over 2 million images and icons.
+The final option, Unlimited, costs $12 per month and gives you unlimited access to the platform.

 - Pro ($9.00/month)

 2. Design Wizard (1.2 million royalty free images)